What can you make with an embroidery hoop, ribbons, and a doily or piece of lace? A beautiful, unique DIY dreamcatcher!

 Dreamcatchers were originally introduced by some Native American cultures.
 It is usually a handmade willow hoop with a woven web and may also include sacred items such as feathers or beads.

-My sister-in-law Lisa loves dreamcatchers, and I had this idea a while ago to make her one with a vintage doily for her birthday.
+My friend Lisa loves dreamcatchers, and I had this idea a while ago to make her one with a vintage doily for her birthday.
 Instead of a hoop, I wanted to use an embroidery hoop.

 I’m glad that I took pictures while I made it so I can show you how easy it is to make a DIY dreamcatcher.
 It was so much fun that I ended up making three in the end.